 The maps below show the following sections of the Bruce Highway that have been identified as priorities for flood immunity upgrades:

 - Goorganga Plains – 12.5km section

 - Myrtle Creek – 12.9km section

 Have your say

-TMR would like to know about your experience of wet weather impacts on the Bruce Highway between Goorganga Plains and Myrtle Creek and your feedback on preferred future flood immunity upgrades.
+TMR sought feedback about your experience of wet weather impacts on the Bruce Highway between Goorganga Plains and Myrtle Creek and on preferred future flood immunity upgrades.

 Your feedback will be considered as part of the planning process and will help TMR finalise the business case.